cypherstack/stack_wallet/docs/building.md

 Download [Android Studio](https://developer.android.com/studio).
 VS Code may work as an alternative, but this is not recommended.

 ### Building libraries
+TODO

 ### Install Flutter on Mac host
-Install Flutter 3.10.3 on your Mac host by following these instructions: https://docs.flutter.dev/get-started/install/macos.
-Run `flutter doctor` in PowerShell to confirm its installation.
+Install Flutter 3.16.8 on your Mac host by following these instructions: https://docs.flutter.dev/get-started/install/macos.
+Run `flutter doctor` in a terminal to confirm its installation.

 ## Windows host
 ### Visual Studio